leamsigc/nuxt-monorepo-layers/packages/content/articles/private-events.md

     title: "Celebrate With Us!"
     icon: ""
     description: >-
-      Celebrate Your Special Event at Rosa Mexicana Cocina in Huntsville, Alabama <br/>
+      Celebrate your special event at Rosa Mexicana Cocina in Huntsville, Alabama. <br/>
       <br/>
       Welcome to Rosa Mexicana Cocina, where every occasion becomes a memorable fiesta!
       Located in Huntsville's charming Huntsvillage, our vibrant and welcoming restaurant is the perfect venue for your next private event.